-As I search for online stock trading sites for my SEP IRA, it’s been intresting to watch the discount brokers compete on price.
+As I search for online stock trading sites for my SEP IRA, it’s been interesting to watch the discount brokers compete on price.
 Zecco was one of the first deep discount brokers, offering free stock trades.
-They’ve since scaled that offer back, but still offer low cost trading.
+They’ve since been acquired.
 But Sogotrade.com recently caught my attention because it offers stock trades for just $3 per trade.

 As far as I know, $3/trade is the cheapest online stock trading you’ll find.
 With Zecco, you do get some free trades, but there are preconditions you must meet (either minimum balance or number of trades, many of which cost $4.50).
 But here’s the key for me as it relates to Sogotrade—I don’t trade a lot.
 I do plan to buy individual stocks in my SEP IRA, but I still don’t expect to trade more than a few times a month.
 With Sogotrade, it doesn’t matter.
 Trade once a year or once an hour, and the cost is still $3 per trade.